lennartkerkvliet/statutes/statutes.md

 # Committee of Discipline and Arbitrage

-(a) The Discipline and Arbitrage Committee shall be composed of three members selected by the Bureau and approved by the General Assembly for a two-year mandate.
+(a) The Discipline and Arbitrage Committee shall be composed of three members selected by the Bureau and approved by the General Assembly for a two year mandate.
 (b) The chairperson of the committee shall be elected by its members.
 The Committee will decide its own rules of procedure.
 The committee shall present their rules of procedure to the General Assembly for approval.
 (c) The Discipline and Arbitrage Committee shall be competent for any disciplinary issue not falling within the scope of Rules 2.3, 2.4, and 4 of the Statutes and Rules of Procedure, for any dispute between two member organisations, for any dispute between the Bureau and a member of IFLRY, and for a dispute between participants of an official IFLRY events.
 (d) In order to legitimately deliberate about a case, the Discipline and Arbitrage Committee must be called upon by the Bureau, by a member organisation, by a participant of an official IFLRY event, or by the Ombudsperson.